-The following conditions must be met to use the digital vaccination pass:
+The following conditions must be met in order to use the digital vaccination pass:

 Select “Services” in the vaccination pass menu.
 You’ll see the vaccination reminder service in the overview.

 Activate the “Vaccination reminders” option.
-Please note that reminders from this app must also be enabled in the settings of your device.
+Please note that messages from this app must also be enabled in the settings of your device.

 Scan in vaccination record

-Go to the vaccination pass menu item in the Sanitas customer portal app.
+Goto the "Vaccination pass" menu item in the Sanitas Portal app.
 Select the “Vaccination record” tab.
 Tap on the camera symbol on your smartphone screen.
 Take a photo of your vaccination record.
 The photo of your vaccination record will be saved to the digital vaccination pass.

 Entering vaccinations in the checklist

 Make sure you have the paper copy of your personal vaccination record to hand.
-This lists which vaccinations you’ve already been given.
+This lists which vaccinations you’ve already had.
 Enter vaccines in the vaccine search to find out which diseases these vaccines protect you against.

 Tick the boxes of all the diseases you’re immunised against in the checklist of the digital vaccination pass.